hen-lima/hen-lima/README.md

   <summary>Description</summary>

   <br>The **Common Core** is the combination of all projects and tests we progress through before chosing a specialty.
 The curriculum is assembled into tiers and can be tracked by using the **Holy Graph**: a radial scheme starting
-  from 0 at the core and expanding outwards until rank 6.<br>
+  from 0 at the innermost part and expanding outwards until rank 6.<br>
   <br>
   All projects have a Mandatory and a Bonus part.
 Completing the Bonus part will always grant extra points.<br>
   The tags <kbd>Bonus ✓ </kbd> and <kbd><samp>XXX / 100</samp></kbd> will respectivelly indicate which of my projects were submitted with Bonus, as well as the final score.<br>